angelXwind/KarenIssueTracker/README.md

 # KarenIssueTracker

-This is an issue tracker for all my projects that aren't open-source.
+This is an issue tracker for all my projects that _aren't open-source_.

+**Note that there is, and never will be, any code in this repository.**

 If the project you are reporting a bug or requesting a new feature for is open-source, please create the issue on the respective project page instead.
 All of my prominent open-source projects are listed below.